-This easy Greek style meatball bake takes 5 minutes to prep and is made in one dish.
-Just mix a quick sauce, form your meatballs, pop them into the sauce and throw in the oven.
+Ten minutes of prep and one dish.
+It doesn’t get much easier than this meatball bake, loaded with Mediterranean flavors.
+Mix a quick sauce, form your meatballs, pop them into the sauce and throw in the oven.
 It’s perfect for busy weeknights and is easily adaptable based on what you have to hand.

-This is the ultimate ‘dump and go’ weeknight friendly meal.
+This is the ultimate ‘dump and go’ weeknight-friendly meal.
 Most meatball recipes call for them to be browned in a pan first, and a sauce that’s made separately on the stove-top.
-This version cuts out all the extra work to make something that is truly effort free.
-All you need to do is mix tinned tomatoes with jarred olives and sundried tomatoes, then form meatballs and pop them straight in the sauce.
-Then they just go into the oven and you can forget about them for a bit!
+This version cuts out all the extra work to create something truly effort-free.
+All you need to do is mix canned tomatoes with jarred olives and sundried tomatoes, then form meatballs and pop them straight in the sauce.
+Then they go into the oven and you can forget about them for a bit!

 And another bonus?
-All the lovely cooking juices from the lamb oozes out into the sauce, boosting the flavour up even more.
-It’s a win-win scenario in my mind.
+All the lovely cooking juices from the meatballs ooze into the sauce, boosting the flavor even more.
+It’s a win-win scenario.

-You can also really play around with the ingredients in this one – I love adding a tin of chickpeas or butter beans to the sauce for a protein hit and to bulk it out further.
+You can also really play around with the ingredients in this one – I love adding a can of chickpeas (garbanzos), butter beans or white beans to the sauce for an extra protein hit and to bulk it out further.
 If you don’t like olives, just leave them out or use more sundried tomatoes.
 Switch out the feta for mozzarella, cheddar or blue cheese.
-You can really make it your own!
+You can make it your own.

 Ingredients

-- Lamb mince.
-You could use beef, chicken, pork or turkey in place of the lamb here – or use a mix!
+- Ground beef.
+You could use lamb, chicken, pork, turkey or a plant-based alternative in place of the beef here – or use a mix!
 Just try to make sure that whatever you use isn’t too lean – you need the fat to create a juicy meatball.

-- Tinned tomatoes.
-The recipe uses two 400g tins – you can use crushed, plum, cherry tomatoes or passata.
+- Canned tomatoes.
+The recipe uses two 14oz/400g cans – use crushed, plum, cherry tomatoes or passata.

 - Feta.
 Switch out the feta for mozzarella, cheddar, blue cheese or chunks of halloumi.

 - Olives.
-If you’re not an olive fan, just use more sundried tomatoes or you can leave them out.
+If you’re not an olive fan, use more sundried tomatoes or leave them out.
+Jarred artichoke hearts are also great here.

 - Mint.
-Use flat leaf parsley, basil or coriander or dried herbs if you’d prefer.
+Use flat-leaf parsley, basil, cilantro (coriander) or dried herbs if you’d prefer.

-I also scattered over a couple of tablespoons of dukkah to serve at the end – but you can leave it out if you’d like.
+I like to scatter over a couple of tablespoons of dukkah to serve at the end – but you can leave it out if you’d like.

 How to make it

-Start with the sauce – mix the tinned tomatoes, sundried tomatoes, olives, garlic and a little salt and pepper in a large oven proof dish, then set aside.
+Mix the canned tomatoes, sundried tomatoes, olives, garlic and a little salt and pepper in a large oven-proof dish or skillet, then set aside.

-Get all the meatball ingredients into a large mixing bowl.
-The mixing is easiest to do with your hands so you can really make sure it’s all combined well.
-If you don’t want to touch the raw meat, use disposable gloves or you can use a spatula or spoon, just make sure to really mash it all together.
-Pick up a heaped tablespoon of the meatball mix, then roll it into a ball.
-Place directly in the sauce, continue with the rest of the mix, then throw the dish in the oven for 30 minutes.
+Mix your meatball mixture – it’s easiest to do with your hands to ensure it’s all combined well.
+If you don’t want to touch the raw meat, use disposable gloves or you can use a spatula or spoon, just make sure to mash it all together well.
+Roll heaped tablespoons of the meatball mixture into balls, then place directly in the sauce.
+Pop the dish into the oven.

 Remove the dish (carefully) from the oven, then scatter over the remaining herbs and dukkah if you’re using it.
-Enjoy with rice, orzo, with a nice chunk of bread, flatbreads or pile on top of creamy hummus like I’ve done here!
+Enjoy the meatballs with rice, orzo, a nice hunk of bread or flatbreads to mop up all the sauce, or pile on top of creamy hummus.

 Got a question?

 Yes!
-You could use beef, chicken, pork or turkey mince here (or a mixture – beef and lamb are great together).
+You could use lamb, chicken, pork, turkey or a plant-based alternative here (or a mixture – beef and lamb are great together).

-They’re great served on top of creamy, super smooth hummus with soft garlic flatbreads on the side, or you could go for garlic butter potatoes, orzo, steamed rice, a chopped salad, steamed greens, piled into soft bread rolls or with a piece of focaccia to soak up the sauce.
+They’re great served on top of creamy, super smooth hummus with soft garlic flatbreads on the side, or you could go for garlic butter potatoes, orzo, buttery golden sunshine rice, a chopped salad, steamed greens, piled into soft bread rolls or with a piece of focaccia to soak up the sauce.

 This dish is SUPER customisable based on what you have to hand.
 Skip the olives if you’re not a fan, or use more sundried tomatoes.